TassSinclair/bottle-counter/README.md

 $ make run-with-mount #will run the app with your src mounted.
 ```

-One thing to remember, Docker ignore the `node_modules` folder.
+One thing to remember, Docker ignores the `node_modules` folder.
 When running, the `node_modules` folder is inside the docker container and is never mounted from your local filesystem

 ## test